Thomas E. Kennedy: The Copenhagen Quartet

 Concurrent with his work as an international executive, Kennedy taught fiction and creative nonfiction in various short-term seminars and low-residency MFA programs in the United States, including Vermont College (1985-1988) and Fairleigh Dickinson University (2004–present).

-He has served as international editor, advisory editor, and contributing editor to various publications, including Cimarron Review (1990-2000), Pushcart Prize (1990-present), The Literary Review (1996–present), Absinthe: New European Writing (2003-2013), and Serving House: A Journal of Literary Arts (2010–present).
-He co-edits with Walter Cummins two columns for WebDelSol.Com,Cummins, Walter and Thomas E. Kennedy.
-"Writers on the Job: Tales of Non-Writing" as well as serves as co-publisher and co-editor with Cummins of Serving House Books.
+He served as international editor, advisory editor, and contributing editor to various publications, including Cimarron Review (1990-2000), Pushcart Prize (1990-present), The Literary Review (1996–present), Absinthe: New European Writing (2003-2013), and Serving House: A Journal of Literary Arts (2010–present).
+He co-edits with Walter Cummins two columns for WebDelSol.Com, as well as serves as co-publisher and co-editor with Cummins of Serving House Books.

 More than 300 of Kennedy’s stories, essays, and translations from the Danish language have been published in numerous journals, such as The New Yorker online, New Letters, The Independent in London, Esquire Weekly, Glimmer Train, Writer’s Chronicle, and The Literary Review, among numerous others.

+Founding of Serving House Books

+Serving House Books was founded by Thomas E. Kennedy and Walter Cummins in 2009.
+Their idea was to publish books that had a hard time finding the right home, in addition to forgotten out-of-print books.
+Serving House Books, was born as an homage to the main character in Tom’s novel, Kerrigan in Copenhagen—to his vibrant excursions to Danish bars, taverns, and other serving houses.
+When Kennedy retired from an active role with the imprint, he left with more than one hundred SHB titles in circulation, a number of which have been honored as winners or finalists for a variety of awards, including Kirkus independent press books of the year.
+The press was continued for a number of years by Cummins until his retirement and when William K Lawrence assumed the role.

 Awards and honors

-Kennedy’s work has won several awards, including the O. Henry Prize and two [Pushcart Prize]s, most recently in 2015.
+Kennedy’s work has won several awards, including the O. Henry Prize and two Pushcart Prizes, most recently in 2015.

 In 2007, the Association of Writers & Writing Programs dedicated a panel to Kennedy’s fiction work.

 That same year, he won two Eric Hoffer Awards for novels: Winner in Micro-Press category: Greene’s Summer (re-released as In the Company of Angels in 2010); and First Runner-Up in General Fiction category: Danish Fall (re-released as Falling Sideways in 2011).